wmorgan/dcos-docs/1.7/administration/installing/custom/behind-corporate-proxy.md

     $ sudo systemctl restart docker
     ```

-Detailed steps can be found in the Docker official documentation: [Control and configure Docker with systemd](https://docs.docker.com/engine/admin/systemd/).
+You can find more detailed steps in the official Docker documentation: [Control and configure Docker with systemd](https://docs.docker.com/engine/admin/systemd/).

 ## Environment variables